 Testosterone replacement therapy

 Men’s levels of the sex hormone testosterone tend to decline as they age; some experts believed that replacing the dwindling supply would be a panacea.
 But in 2015 the FDA issued a warning that testosterone supplements may increase heart risks and stated that testosterone replacement should be reserved for younger men with documented testosterone deficiency disorders.

 Despite the back and forth, the latest research shows that testosterone may actually improve heart health among older men.
 “It tends to get a bad rap because some studies suggest it can increase heart disease risks, but when prescribed to the right person in the right doses, it doesn’t hurt the heart and may even help it,” says Evan Appelbaum, MD, a cardiologist at Men’s Health Boston, a Harvard-affiliated multi-specialty practice.
 If you’re considering testosterone replacement therapy, here are 10 questions you should ask your doctor about testosterone.)

 We’ve all been pre-programmed to think that all heart attacks are a result of risk factors like high cholesterol, high blood pressure, diabetes, obesity, and smoking.
 Yet only about half of heart attacks can be attributed to these risk factors, Dr. Mehta says.
 Inflammation may be the real “smoking gun” in other cases, he says.
-Here are six expert-approved ways to fight inflammation.
+Here are some expert-approved ways to fight inflammation.